-- Over frequency occurs in the northern South Australia island (due to excess wind generation), and under frequency occurs in the "southern island". - Due to the pre-contingent operating conditions, there are a low number synchronous units online in the northern South Australia island. - The northern South Australia island fails to form a stable island and blacks out, causing the disconnection of the Davenport and Port Lincoln connected mining loads, and the loss of significant wind generation. - The "southern island" remains operational, but there is potential for the NEM to separate into four islands as a result of this contingency - northern South Australia (likely not a viable island), southern South Australia, Victoria/New South Wales and Queensland:

-- Flow on the Heywood interconnector reduces due to the loss of wind generation from northern South Australia.
-Large swings on Heywood could result in transient instability and the separation of southern South Australia from the rest of the NEM (refer to Section 6.14.2). - QNI may lose stability if Queensland is exporting into New South Wales due to the effective loss of generation from northern South Australia.
+- Over frequency occurs in the northern South Australia island (due to excess wind generation), and under frequency occurs in the "southern island". - Due to the pre-contingent operating conditions, there are a low number of synchronous units online in the northern South Australia island. - The northern South Australia island fails to form a stable island and blacks out, causing the disconnection of the Davenport and Port Lincoln connected mining loads, and the loss of significant wind generation. - The "southern island" remains operational, but there is potential for the NEM to separate into four islands as a result of this contingency northern South Australia (likely not a viable island), southern South Australia, Victoria/New South Wales and Queensland: - Large swings on the Heywood interconnector could result in transient instability and the separation of southern South Australia from the rest of the NEM (refer to Section 6.14.2). - QNI may lose stability if Queensland is exporting into New South Wales due to the effective loss of generation from northern South Australia.